Non-fixation for Biased Activated Random Walks: Non-fixation for biased ARW

 \textbf{Stage 1: leveling.} We first make legal topplings inside $V_n$ until reaching a \emph{leveled configuration}, that is, a configuration where each site in $V_n$ contains at most one particle, and all particles inside $V_n$ are active.
-This can for instance be achieved by repeating the following strategy: locate the sites in $V_n$ containing at least two particles, and topple once each of them.
-Since the number of particles in $V_n$ cannot increase during this strategy, a finite number of states can be reached from the initial one.
-Therefore, repeating the strategy eventually leads to a leveled state, as required.
+This can be achieved by repeating the following procedure: locate the sites in $V_n$ containing at least two particles, and topple each of them once.
+Since the number of particles in $V_n$ cannot increase during this procedure, a finite number of states can be reached from the initial one.
+Therefore, repeating this procedure leads a.s.\ to a leveled state, as required.

-\textbf{Stage 2: rolling.} The strategy subdivides into $r$ successive steps where, for $i=1,\ldots,r$, Step $i$ goes as follows: if there is a particle at $x_i$ then we do a sequence of legal topplings, starting by a toppling at $x_i$, then at the location where this toppling pushed the particle to, and so on until either this particle either (i) exits $V_n$, (ii) reaches an empty site in $A_{i}$, or (iii) fall asleep in $V_n$.
-If the latter happens, the particle is \emph{left behind} (note that, by the stopping condition~(ii), this can only happen at $V_n\setminus A_{i}\subseteq x_i+\H_\v$).
+\textbf{Stage 2: rolling.} This stage subdivides into $r$ successive steps.
+For $i=1,\ldots,r$, Step~$i$ goes as follows: if there is a particle at $x_i$ then we do a sequence of legal topplings, starting by a toppling at $x_i$, then at the location where this toppling pushed the particle to, and so on until this particle either (i) exits $V_n$, (ii) reaches an empty site in $A_{i}$, or (iii) falls asleep in $V_n$.
+If the latter happens, we declare that the particle is \emph{left behind}.
+Because of the stopping condition~(ii), condition~(iii) can only happen at $V_n\setminus A_{i}\subset x_i+\H_\v$.

 By induction we have that, for $i=1,\ldots,r$, after Step $i$, the configuration is leveled on $A_i$.
-In particular, at the start of Step $i$, there is in fact at most one particle at $x_i$.
-Therefore, at each step, at most one particle is left behind, which happens with probability bounded from above by $1-F_\v(\lambda)$.
+In particular, at the start of Step $i$, there is at most one particle at $x_i$.
+Therefore, at most one particle is left behind at each step, which happens with probability bounded from above by $1-F_\v(\lambda)$.

 \textbf{Stage 3: finishing.} Some particles in the previous stage may have activated particles previously left behind, so the final state may not be stable.
 In this last stage we just stabilize the configuration inside $V_n$ by whatever sequence of topplings.